 You can download and be listening, and benefiting from the Welcome Freedom From Nail-Biting MP3 within minutes from now.
 The more the Welcome Freedom From Nail-Biting messages are repeated, the more they are uncritically accepted by the unconscious, which maintains emotions, beliefs and habits of behavior.

 A simple message, repeated enough, will become a new unconscious belief, which your unconscious can manifest into reality.
 You can be proud of your nails sooner than you think!
 Welcome Freedom From Nail-Biting.

 ‘WELCOME’ SUBLIMINAL AFFIRMATIONS

 Subliminal Affirmation Text:

-“The old out dated anxiety, shame, guilt and stigmatisation associated with nail biting and chewing is all gone, because that old compulsive behaviour has vanished forever.
-The truth is nail biting was the cause of anxiety not the cure.
+“The old outdated anxiety, shame, guilt and stigmatisation associated with nail-biting and chewing is all gone, because that old compulsive behavior has vanished forever.
+The truth is nail-biting was the cause of anxiety not the cure.
 It was childish.
 A bad habit associated with thumb sucking.
-Now you have grown up and grown out fo it for ever.
-The thought of nail biting leaves a bad taste in your mouth.
+Now you have grown up and grown out fo it forever.
+The thought of nail-biting leaves a bad taste in your mouth.
 Your fingernails are growing more strong and beautiful.
 You are proud of your fingernails.
 You are now more clear in the mind, more relaxed in the body.
 You accept everything and everybody because now you are more confident.
 You have greater self-control.
-The way that you feel is becoming better and better because the burden has been lifted for ever and ever now that you welcome life beyond nail biting and chewing.”
+The way that you feel is becoming better and better because the burden has been lifted forever and ever now that you welcome life beyond nail biting and chewing.”